Tyler Nevin Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox give up the second-most home runs in baseball (84 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (84 total, 1.4 per game).

-- Clevinger gets the start for the White Sox, his 10th of the season.
-He is 3-3 with a 4.56 ERA and 40 strikeouts in 47 1/3 innings pitched.
+- The White Sox are sending Cease (3-3) to the mound to make his 13th start of the season.
+He is 3-3 with a 4.88 ERA and 68 strikeouts in 62 2/3 innings pitched.

-- The righty last appeared on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.
+- In his last time out on Sunday against the Detroit Tigers, the right-hander threw four innings, giving up four earned runs while surrendering four hits.

-- The 32-year-old has amassed an ERA of 4.56, with 7.6 strikeouts per nine innings, in nine games this season.
-Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.